APPLICATIONS for 2020 CLOSED!

 We expect to announce our next RFA in early 2021.

-Seeking applications for Pilot & Feasibility Grants related to Nutrition, Obesity, and Metabolism.
-Award is $30,000 over 1 year, with possibility for an additional $30,000 during year 2 via a competitive renewal if good progress is achieved.
+Our Pilot & Feasibility Grants related to Nutrition, Obesity, and Metabolism, are generally awarded once per year, with applications solicited starting in Jan/Feb, and awards announced in June.
+Award is up to $30,000 over 1 year, with possibility for an additional $30,000 during year 2 via a competitive renewal if good progress is achieved.

 Eligible applicants fall into one of 3 categories: (1) Early career investigators in nutrition, metabolism, or obesity; (2) established investigators new to the field of nutrition, metabolism or obesity research; or (3) established investigators in the field looking for funding for a new direction in nutrition, metabolism or obesity research.
 Investigators from any Harvard institution are eligible to apply.
 Per NIH rules, fellows are not allowed to be PI of these grants, but final-year fellows may apply if the grant would be awarded after completion of their fellowship.
 Applicants are encouraged to take advantage of our Core laboratories.

-Please note: We had great success with the RFA for Applicants from underrepresented in medicine (URM) backgrounds last year and we are incorporating that application process into this application cycle this year.
-We highly encourage URM applicants to apply for P&F funding in response to this RFA, and we are committed to providing funding to a diverse group of P&F investigators.
+We highly encourage applicants from backgrounds that are underrepresented in medicine (URM) / underrepresented in academic (URiA) to apply for P&F funding in response to this RFA, and we are committed to providing funding to a diverse group of P&F investigators.